Facebook Share Line Share Copy url

 The following is a review of the fundamental aspects of activated carbon and specifically the use of GAC as a filter and adsorbent in potable water treatment.

 Activated carbons produced from bituminous coal can be classified as direct activated or reagglomerated.
-Direct activation involves sizing the coal to approximately the final particle size required and thermally activating the sized coal.
+Direct activation involves sizing the coal to the final particle size and thermally activating it.
 Direct activation can produce a less costly product compared to reagglomeration.

-Reagglomeration involves first pulverizing and briquetting the coal with organic binders.
-The briquettes are stage crushed to achieve the desired particle size.
-Once the reagglomerated material has been activated, the binder is also converted to a graphitic structure that interconnects the activated coal particles.
-The hardness and abrasion characteristics of reagglomerated and direct activated GAC are often comparable.
-However, reagglomerated carbons tend to have a more homogenous pore structure that can be better for certain organic contaminant removal.
+Reagglomeration involves pulverizing and briquetting the coal with organic binders.
+Reagglomerated carbons tend to have a more homogenous pore structure that can be better for certain organic contaminant removal.

-Adsorption results from the interaction of the electronic structure of an adsorbent, such as activated carbon, with an adsorbate, such as a taste- and odor-causing compound like geosmin.
+Adsorption results from the interaction of the electronic structure of an adsorbent, such as activated carbon, with an adsorbate, such as taste- and odor-causing compounds like geosmin.
 Molecular compounds are kinetically attracted to the porous surface area of the carbon.

-GAC has also shown to be an effective physical filtration medium in water treatment plants, and has the added benefit of providing water quality protection by adsorption of taste and odor compounds or chemical contaminants.
+GAC has shown to be an effective physical filtration medium in water treatment plants and also provides water quality protection by adsorption of taste and odor compounds or chemical contaminants.

 (Click on image to open link)